 Let $\M$ be a finitely generated additive submonoid of $\ZZ^d$ (i.e., $\M$ is an affine semigroup) with $\ZZ \M \cong \ZZ^d$, and $\cC(\M):=\RR_{\geq 0} \M \subset \ZZ^d \otimes_\ZZ \RR \cong \RR^d$ the polyhedral cone spanned by $\M$.
 Set $\bM := \ZZ \M \cap \cC(\M)$.
 Throughout the paper, we assume that $\M$ is {\it positive}, that is, $\M$ has no invertible element except 0.

 In the former half of the present paper, we study the affine semigroup ring $\kk[\M]=\bigoplus_{a \in \M} \kk \, x^a$ of $\M$ over a field $\kk$.
 Now we have $\dim \kk[\M]=d$.
-It is a classical result that if $R=\kk[\M]$ is normal (equivalently, $\M = \bM$), then $R$ is Cohen-Macaulay and the canonical module $\omega_R$ has an easy description.
+It is a classical result by Hochster, Stanley and Danilov that if $R=\kk[\M]$ is normal (equivalently, $\M = \bM$), then $R$ is Cohen-Macaulay and the canonical module $\omega_R$ has an easy description (cf. \cite[Theorem~6.3.5]{BH}).
 On the other hand, the behavior of non-normal affine semigroup rings is delicate and complicated, and many works have been done on this subject.

 \begin{dfn} Let $A$ be a reduced noetherian commutative ring, and $Q(A)$ its total quotient ring.
 We say $A$ is {\it seminormal}, if $a \in Q(A)$ and $a^2, a^3 \in A$ imply $a \in A$. \end{dfn}

 This notion is much more natural than it seems.
 In fact, it is known that $R$ is seminormal if and only if $\Pic R \cong \Pic (R[x]) $.
 See \cite{Sw} and the references cited therein.